TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 The Mardin Cultural Landscape is a tentative WHS (25/02/2000).
 Cultural landscapes — cultivated terraces on lofty mountains, gardens, and sacred places … — testify to the creative genius, social development, and imaginative and spiritual vitality of humanity.
 They are part of our collective identity.

-Houses in Mardin, reflecting all features of a closed-in lifestyle, are surrounded by 4 meters high walls and isolated from the street.
-These walls also provide protection from harsh climatic conditions.
+Houses in Mardin, reflecting all features of a closed-in lifestyle, are surrounded by 4-meter-high walls and isolated from the street.
+These walls also protect from harsh climatic conditions.
 Houses have separate sections for males and females and mostly have no kitchen.
 The most important feature of these houses is the stone craftsmanship called “Midyat Work”.
-Since located in a volcanic area, the basic input used in local architecture is easily workable calcareous rock.
+Since in a volcanic area, the basic input used in local architecture is easily workable calcareous rock.
 Doors, windows, and small columns are dressed with arches and various motifs.
 Above the house doors are carved pictures of the Kaaba if the owner has made the pilgrimage to Mecca, and the door knockers have a distinctive form resembling the beaks of birds.
 Often the lanes run through arched tunnels beneath the upper floors of houses.
 Relief carvings of animals and fruit lend the city a dream-like character.

 Syrian Orthodox gold and silver smiths whose work is famous throughout the country still practice their craft here, their workshops side by side with those of Muslim copper smiths.
 Along with the buildings themselves, it is to be hoped that this living culture can also be preserved.